A Postal Worker Loved His Job. But An 8-Day Postal Strike Was A 'Dignity Thing'

 He said that almost nobody crossed the picket line.

 President Nixon called in the National Guard to assist in the delivery of the mail.
-Some National Guardsmen were actually postal workers themselves, who had signed up as a second job, but most were ill-equipped to deliver the mail without the proper training.
+Some National Guardsmen were actually postal workers themselves who had signed up as a second job, but most were ill-equipped to deliver the mail without the proper training.

 Tom and his colleagues risked getting fired and arrested by striking against the federal government.
 He said he cared deeply about doing right by the people on his route.